 \section{Method}

-This section presents LoRA-XS (\textbf{Lo}w-\textbf{R}ank \textbf{A}daptation with e\textbf{X}tremely \textbf{S}mall number of parameters), a novel method designed to enhance the parameter efficiency of large language models' fine-tuning by leveraging insights from low-rank adaptation methods.
-Building upon the foundational concepts of LoRA, our approach specifically addresses scalability and storage issues while maintaining highly competitive performance.
+This section introduces LoRA-XS (\textbf{Lo}w-\textbf{R}ank \textbf{A}daptation with e\textbf{X}tremely \textbf{S}mall number of parameters), a novel method designed to improve the parameter efficiency of fine-tuning large language models by leveraging insights from low-rank adaptation.
+Building on LoRA's core ideas, our approach addresses scalability and storage issues while maintaining highly competitive performance.

-In recent years, LoRA~\cite{lora} has significantly impacted the field of parameter-efficient tuning by introducing adaptation through low-rank matrices, effectively reducing the overall number of trainable parameters.
-However, deploying LoRA at scale, particularly across large-scale task-specific or user-specific models, can substantially increase the required storage needs.
+In recent years, LoRA~\citep{lora} has been pivotal in parameter-efficient tuning by introducing low-rank matrices for adaptation, significantly lowering the number of trainable parameters.
+However, deploying LoRA at scale, particularly across large-scale task-specific or user-specific models, can substantially increase the required storage.
 As modern models grow in size and complexity, the need for even more parameter-efficient tuning strategies becomes a crucial issue.

-The LoRA paper revealed that its low-rank weight updates (\ie, $\Delta W$) has a strong correlation with the pretrained weights, demonstrating that LoRA amplifies some \emph{directions} that are already in the model's weights.
-Inspired by this empirical observation, we propose setting LoRA adaptation matrices (\ie, matrices $A$ and $B$ in \Cref{fig:ourlora}) using the top left/right singular vectors of the pretrained weight.
-To achieve this, we set LoRA's $A$ and $B$ matrices using the truncated SVD of the pretrained weight matrix $W$ and keep them frozen during training.
-We then introduce a $r \times r$ trainable matrix between these fixed matrices.
-This intermediary matrix $R$ is the only trainable component in LoRA-XS, drastically reducing the number of trainable parameters and making its parameter count independent of the model dimensions.
-In \Cref{fig:ourlora}, we present an overview of the LoRA-XS method, comparing it with the original LoRA framework.
+LoRA demonstrated that its low-rank weight updates (\ie, $\Delta W$) align with certain \textit{directions} already present in the model's weights.
+Building on this insight and our theoretical derivation (see~\Cref{theory}), we propose initializing the LoRA adaptation matrices ($A$ and $B$ in \Cref{fig:ourlora}) using the top singular vectors from the SVD of the pre-trained weight matrix $W$.
+These matrices are kept fixed during training.
+To introduce flexibility, we add a trainable $r \times r$ matrix $R$ between $A$ and $B$, making $R$ the only learnable component.
+This drastically reduces the number of trainable parameters, while keeping the parameter count independent of the model's dimensions. \Cref{fig:ourlora} provides an overview of the LoRA-XS method, highlighting its differences from the original LoRA framework.